-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Humphrey is shown as a purple triangle. (analysis methodology)
+Humphrey is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 3091 (94th): An Act to amend the Forest and Rangeland Renewable Resources Planning Act of 1974, and for other purposes.

 - S. 3557 (94th): An Act to authorize the obligation and expenditure of funds to implement for fiscal year 1977 the provisions of the Treaty of Friendship and Cooperation between the ...

 - S. 1526 (94th): An Act to make additional funds available for purposes of certain public lands in northern Minnesota, and for other purposes.

 - S. 3056 (94th): Guatemala Relief and Rehabilitation Act

 - S. 1847 (94th): A bill to authorize the One Hundred and First Airborne Division Association to erect a memorial in the District of Columbia or its environs.

 Does 12 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.